isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2021-03-04-Response-Speech-by-2M-Edwin-Tong-to-Adjournment-Motion-Rule-of-Law-Judicial-Review.md

 2\.
 His speech raises questions about:

- a.
+  a\.
 The relationship between Parliament, the Judiciary and the Executive.

- b.
+  b\.
 And the respective spheres that they inhabit.

 3\.
 These are important issues.
 They require a fuller discussion, beyond the time permitted today under the Standing Orders.
 We will set out our position more substantively, on a future occasion.